Pharmacoeconomic Evaluation of Xenon Use in Pediatric Outpatient Dental Practice

 MD, Cand.
 Sci.
 (Medicine)

-Russian Federation, Republic of Tatarstan, Naberezhnye ChelnyVladimir V. Lazarev
+Russian Federation, Naberezhnye ChelnyVladimir V. Lazarev

 Email: lazarev_vv@inbox.ru